stardustsuperwizard/openbattlesystem/openbattlerules.md

 #### Advance
 The squad may select one option:

 * May make an advance move towards an enemy unit, to start Close Combat.
-The unit’s movement results in one enemy model and one friendly model making physical contact, a new round of close combat is initiated.
-Additionally, if this defending unit has a status of “Fallback” the attacking unit make attempt to remove defending unit from the game.
+If the unit’s movement results in one enemy model and one friendly model making physical contact, a new round of close combat is initiated.
+Additionally, if this defending unit has a status of “Fallback” the attacking unit make attempt to remove defending unit from the game:
     * Form a pool of D6, 1 for each Hit Point in the defending unit.
     * Attacker rolls dice from the pool and for each roll of a 6, one hit point is removed from the defending unit.
 No “to save” roll is permitted.
     * May make an advance move to anywhere else on the board.

 #### Fallback
 Squad must use Fallback move to move towards the nearest Rally Point and may not take a Standard Move in Movement Phase.

 In addition the following restrictions apply to the squad:
 * Squad may not Assault.
 * Squad may not use Counter Offensive in close combat.

 ### Morale
 #### Morale Check
-A morale check is conducted by rolling a D6 and comparing against a morale save.
-The result of the roll must be greater than or equal to the Morale Save value.
+A morale check is conducted by rolling a D6 and comparing the result against the Mental Toughness attribute.
+A successful result is when the die roll is less than or equal to the Mental Toughness value, plus or minus any modifiers.

-#### Morale Check Values
-The morale save value for a squad starts at a 3 and will change based on the percentage of total hit points remaining in the squad vs the starting amount of hit points in the squad:
-* 75% of starting HP: 4
-* 50% of starting HP: 5
-* 25% of starting HP: 6

-#### Morale Check Points
+#### Ranged Combat Morale Check
-A morale check will be required for a squad when it has sustained the following hit point losses over the course of a game:
-* 25% or greater loss of total hit points
-* 50% or greater loss of total hit points
-* 75% or greater loss of total hit points and after every loss of hit points there after.
+After a squad has lost wounds to Ranged Combat a morale check is required.
+There is a modifier to the die roll of +1 for each Hit Point lost from the squad.

 #### Rally Point
 When a squad with the status of fallback comes into contact with a rally point (such as a board edge), the squad will be permitted to take a morale check to remove the status of Fallback.
 The squad may make this morale check even if they have already taken and failed a morale check.